JenieX/web-development-with-jonas/html-css-course/03-css-layouts/flexbox/README.md

 - Setting `display: flex;` on container element (flex container) would enable Flexbox.
 Children of this element are called flex items.
 - Horizontally, **by default**, each flex item takes up exactly the space that it needs for its text content.
 And Vertically, **by default** (`align-items: stretch;`), all the flex items are as tall as the tallest one of them.
+- A trick is used to push the last element to the right is to give it `margin-left: auto;`.

 ## Main Axis